NewsRadio: Recurring

 The only recurring character to appear in more than one production season is that of Jimmy's lawyer, Roger, played initially by Norm Macdonald, and later by NewsRadio writer Drake Sather, who did a vocal impersonation of Norm Macdonald.

 Several other actors appeared in multiple seasons playing different characters, notably Lovitz, David Cross, Toby Huss, Brian Posehn, David Anthony Higgins, Dave Allen, Wallace Langham, and Bob Odenkirk.

 Tone Lōc and Toby Huss played security guards Lorenzo and Junior in two episodes in season 2.
 The characters were based on the security guards at the studio where NewsRadio was shot.
 During the last season, Patrick Warburton had a recurring role as Johnny Johnson, Jimmy's nemesis and Lisa's love interest (and eventual husband).

 Lauren Graham had a four-episode run as Andrea, a manipulative efficiency expert who shakes up the office (firing Matthew, demoting Dave, and promoting Lisa).
 She is sometimes referred to as "Planbee" after Matthew misunderstands her being Jimmy's "Plan B" for the office.
 In a season 4 episode commentary track, Tierney gives the hiring of Graham as a possible explanation for Alexander's departure, which contradicts the idea that Alexander intended to leave before Graham appeared on the show (In Dave Foley's appearance on Joe Rogan's podcast, they talked about Alexander leaving because she was not given enough lines).
 All of the changes introduced during Graham's time on the show would be restored by mid-season to the way things were before her arrival.

 Brad Rowe had a four-episode run as Walt the intern, Jimmy's nephew who has a crush on Lisa, which causes more worry for Dave.
-He was originally intended as a regular for season five, but the character made no appearances after "Sinking Ship".

-Syndication

-The show entered off-network syndication three months after the fourth-season finale.
-In October 2000, A&E picked up the rights to the show and eventually moved to The Biography Channel in 2003.

-In Canada, the show aired on CTV Comedy Channel from 2011 to 2013.
-In October 2013, the show began airing on the Canadian TV channel M3.
-In the UK, the show aired on Comedy Central in the late 1990s, and has aired on Sony TV since April 2011.
-In Australia, NewsRadio was broadcast on Network 10 since 1997.
-From 2011, 7mate has been showing reruns of the series.
-It was also shown in New Zealand on TVNZ.